 It is your opportunity to apply the skills and knowledge you have learned.
 It is designed to test your ability to research into a given brief and create a product with a given theme.

-Previous themes have included bridges, tool boxes and robotic arms.
+Previous themes have included bridges, tool boxes, dump trucks and robotic arms.

-'Taking Engineering as a GCSE course is really interesting and you learn about all of the different sectors in the engineering industry, because of this I have now been inspired to carry on with engineering and learn about the biomedical sector at university.'
+Chloe, year 10 'Taking Engineering as a GCSE course is really interesting - you learn about all of the different sectors in the engineering industry, because of this I was inspired to study the biomedical sector at university.'